Putin Tells Xi He Wants To Ramp Up Military Cooperation - UrduPoint

 Putin Tells Xi He Wants To Ramp Up Military Cooperation

-Battered by unprecedented Western sanctions over Moscow's assault against Ukraine, Putin has hoped to strengthen political and military ties with China.
+Battered by unprecedented Western sanctions over Moscow's assault against Ukraine, Putin wants to strengthen political, economic and military ties with China.

-China has sought to position itself as neutral over the conflict but has offered diplomatic backing to its strategic ally Russia.
+But Moscow's offensive in Ukraine is a sensitive issue for Beijing, which has sought to position itself as neutral but has offered diplomatic backing to its strategic ally Russia.

+The two leaders called each other "friends" as they both expressed interest in closer ties.

 "We aim to strengthen cooperation between the armed forces of Russia and China," Putin told Xi by video link at the start of the talks, calling the Chinese leader a "dear friend".